top of page

 How It Works

-Each month, we grant £10,000 to a Black or Brown woman entrepreneur in the UK to support her business growth, expansion, or sustainability.
 At-the end of the year, one of the 12 monthly recipients will receive an additional £25,000, determined by public vote.
-This fund is wholly sustained by the applications fees made to it.
+This fund is wholly sustained by the application fees (£20 per application) made to it and by contributions from our Allies.

 Our Legal Framework for Equality & Funding